lgmorand/hands-on-lab-agent-framework-on-azure/docs/workshop.md

 ---
 published: true
 type: workshop
-title: Product Hands-on Lab - Agent Framework on Azure
+title: Product Hands-on Lab - Microsoft Agent Framework on Azure
 short_title: Agent Framework on Azure
-description: This workshop will cover how to build agentic applications using the Agent Framework on Azure, leveraging various Azure services to create scalable and efficient solutions.
+description: This workshop will cover how to build agentic applications using the Microsoft Agent Framework on Azure, leveraging various Azure services to create scalable and efficient solutions.
 level: beginner # Required.
 Can be 'beginner', 'intermediate' or 'advanced'
 navigation_numbering: true
 authors: # Required.
 You can add as many authors as needed